Skip to content

 )

-Next, set up the processor_agent, along with instructions for the task:
+Then set up the processor_agent, along with the corresponding task:

 processor_task = lr.Task(